Banner

 These four elements are tied together by a circle of life that has no beginning and no end.
 It is also the belief of the Zia Indians that a human's life has four obligations which are sacred and must be fulfilled.
 Each person should strive to have a strong physical body, pure spirit, crystal clear mind, and the desire to help others.
 The New Mexico flag is one of four state flags that doesn't include the color blue.
 The other three are Alabama, California, and Maryland.

-New Mexico's largest city is Albuquerque, and its state capital is Santa Fe, the oldest state capital in the U.S., founded in 1610 as the government seat of Nuevo Mexico in New Spain.
+New Mexico's largest city is Albuquerque, population of 560,000, and its state capital is Santa Fe, the oldest state capital in the U.S., founded in 1610 as the government seat of Nuevo Mexico in New Spain.
 At the conclusion of the Mexican-American War in 1848, the U.S. annexed New Mexico as part of the larger New Mexico Territory.
 It played a central role in U.S. westward expansion and was admitted to the Union as the 47th state on January 6, 1912 by President William Howard Taft.

 Today's New Mexico State Capitol in Santa Fe, known as the Roundhouse, is the only round capitol building in the country.